Disneyland Prices

 Our kids have never been obsessed with Disney, but we’ve never been anti-Disney either.
 We’ve been to Hong Kong Disneyland once, Disney World twice, and Disneyland maybe ten times (we were annual pass holders for several years).
-And we’ve done three Disney cruises in Europe.
+We’ve also done three Disney cruises in Europe, have another Disney Cruise booked in the Caribbean (March 2023) and we even traveled to Antarctica with Adventures By Disney.
 Especially when the kids were younger, they were constantly watching Disney movies and being subjected to Disney commercials on the Disney Channel, and they would ask to go to Disneyland frequently.
 So we would drive down in the morning, spend the day, stay overnight, and by lunch the second day, without fail, they would be ready to head home.
 Then they wouldn’t ask to return for about six months, at which point they had forgotten about the heat and the lines and tantrums.

 But we lived less than two hours away.
 For a family without annual passes who’s flying in from out-of-state, it’s a much more expensive proposition.
 How expensive?
 There’s no perfect answer, since every family is different and it varies by date, but the basic elements are the same.
 For a family of four, you need four plane tickets, a shuttle between the airport and the hotel, a hotel (let’s say for five nights), park passes (I’m assuming Park Hopper tickets for four days), and food.
 I’m doing the basic calculations below.
 And then I’m going to list some international destinations where you can take your kids for less.
 Maybe think about skipping Disney, especially if you’ve been before, and showing your kids the world instead!